What Have You Forgotten? (plus, me in a cap and gown)

 It was 1996, yo.
 We didn’t have cell phones yet.
 Google wasn’t even a zygote.
 What would my 17 year old self think of the online world we live in now?

-This is your invitation to greater satisfaction.
 Get on the list now.